sciactive/pnotify/README.md

 * `desktop: false` - Display the notification as a desktop notification.
 * `fallback: true` - If desktop notifications are not supported or allowed, fall back to a regular notice.
 * `icon: null` - The URL of the icon to display.
 If false, no icon will show.
 If null, a default icon will show.
 * `tag: null` - Using a tag lets you update an existing notice, or keep from duplicating notices between tabs.
-If you leave tag null, one will be generated, facilitating the "update" function.
+If you leave tag null, one will be generated, facilitating the `update` function.
 * `title: null` - Optionally display a different title for the desktop.
 * `text: null` - Optionally display different text for the desktop.
 * `options: {}` - Any additional options to be passed to the Notification constructor.